-The pitch was unusually slippery considering that it was not frozen, which, in cahoots with our post-Christmas (lack of) fitness, hindered our usual style of explosive attacking hockey.
+The pitch was unusually slippery considering that it was not frozen which, in cahoots with our post-Christmas (lack of) fitness, hindered our usual style of explosive attacking hockey.
 Like many of us, Pearson especially spent much of the game on his backside, finding it impossible to turn at speed.

 Where should I start?
-Well, I woke up around 10 o’clock and looked out of the window to a miserable grey sky.
+Well, I woke up around 10 o’clock and looked out of the window at a miserable grey sky.
 So, I slowly crawled out of the bed and got ready for the big game ahead.
 I thought that the game was going to be so easy even Toytown would be able to keep up with the play.

 Now the start of the game, as much as Kern is an OCD freak.
-This time he decided to split the team into two groups and decide the positions relative to where you like to play.
-But then Kern mentioned that he will start on and then come off within 2 minutes, which made sense?
-The game started, and the team started on par with the other team.
-After a couple of minutes, Kern came off, shortly followed by Josh, which made no sense to me which made me forget my gum shield, so I said that I need a gum shield couple of times.
-Then a short corner came and the team scored to form a scrappy goal that nobody could have seen coming.
-After that wakeup call, we fought back with a passion but still could not pull magic out our asses.
-But after a long struggle, I (Sev) slapped a hopeful ball into the oppositions circle.
-Which was deflected into the goal by Ed.
+This time he decided to split the team into two groups and decide the positions relative to where people like to play.
+But then Kern mentioned that he would start on and then come off within two minutes, which made sense?
+The game started, and the team started on a par with the other team.
+After a couple of minutes, Kern came off followed shortly by Josh, which made no sense to me, which made me forget my gumshield, so I said, "I need a gumshield" a couple of times.
+Then a short corner came and the Hertford team scored a scrappy goal that nobody could have seen coming.
+After that wake-up call, we fought back with a passion but still could not pull magic out of our asses.
+But after a long struggle, I (Sev) slapped a hopeful ball into the oppositions circle, which was deflected into the goal by Ed.
 I mean the ball was superbly placed with the right amount of speed, I mean it was sex on a stick.
-The game was back on, but before we could enjoy the goal another goal was scored.
-This meant at halftime we were losing if some of you don’t understand basic maths.
+The game was back on, but before we could enjoy the goal another goal was scored by Hertford.
+This meant that at halftime we were losing, if some of you don’t understand basic maths.

-First half was sedate as both teams tried to discover whether the Christmas excess prevented any actual running.
+The first half was sedate as both teams tried to discover whether the Christmas excess prevented any actual running.
 The defence looked solid, midfield were winning a fair share of possession and the forwards passed well, but neither team really threatened the opposition D.

 The lead was short lived as yet another potential victory was squandered in the final fifteen minutes.
 Hertford started creating more opportunities, one shot nearly clearing the fence.
 But the pressure told and a pacy break down the right ended with a sharp cross neatly deflected past an exposed Nelson, who looked sharp all game.
-As if Hertford had been forewarned of the potential of the 4s to capitulate, they rushed forward with growing confidence.
+As if Hertford had been forewarned of the potential of the M4s to capitulate, they rushed forward with growing confidence.
 James, the perennial man of the match whether he’s playing attack, midfield or defence, made several significant stops, breaking up threatening advances.

 The winner came, eventually, from a short corner.
 The first shot was defended well, with the ball rolling back to the top of the D for the striker to take another blow.
 Pete’s brave aggression meant he got a ball in the gut.
 Was he within five?
 The umpires felt not, so a second short was given.
 Again, the initial effort was well defended.
 Monckosaurus left his post as play broke down, only for the shot to loop painfully past Nelson into that corner.
 Two-one Hertford.

-Our first match of 2019 and there was a sense of nervousness amongst the South M5s; would those pre-Christmas injuries recur?
-Did I eat too many mince pies?
-Remind me again how do you play hockey?
+Our first match of 2019 and there was a sense of nervousness amongst the South M5s; would those pre-Christmas injuries recur, did I eat too many mince pies, remind me again how do you play hockey?

 Fortunately any doubts were soon quashed as the home team made a blistering start against our opposition from down the A10.
-South dominated the midfield, picking up any loose passes in the opposition half and creating opportunities for the ever formidable forward line of Rob B, John G and James Y. An early short corner broke the deadlock.
-The initial strike from Rob B being deflected but only as far as James P arriving at the edge of the D who neatly threaded the ball between keeper and post from what looked like an impossible angle.
+South dominated the midfield, picking up any loose passes in the opposition half and creating opportunities for the ever-formidable forward line of Rob B, John G and James Y. An early short corner broke the deadlock, the initial strike from Rob B being deflected but only as far as James P, arriving at the edge of the D, who neatly threaded the ball between keeper and post from what looked like an impossible angle.
 A second followed shortly afterwards courtesy of an assist from Ian M which found John G perfectly positioned to slot the ball past the stranded keeper.

-After some debate over which coloured ball was most 'colour-blindness' friendly whilst still being visible to the large number of visually challenged over-40's on the pitch the second half got underway.
+After some debate over which coloured ball was most 'colour-blindness' friendly whilst still being visible to the large number of visually challenged over-40's on the pitch, the second half got underway.